Tuesday, July 29, 2025

 Going even further: The 2 Java devs that are being mentored by the Go programmers are senior developers.
 The Go developers, on the other hand, are entry to junior level.
 This dynamic might not seem intuitive at first if you're thinking about things from a hierarchical perspective - but I wasn't thinking strictly in terms of a hierarchical perspective - I was thinking in terms of what each side had to offer the other.
 The senior and lead developers are senior for a reason: they already have significant experience leading other engineers and working closely with stakeholders to ensure proper alignment of design decisions with business needs - why not offer the chance for the junior Go devs to get some experience in this area as well?

 The process I've outlined here isn't exactly groundbreaking - it's been thought of before: I've seen it proposed many times in the past by not only me, but other devs I've worked with.
 It is unique though in the sense that in reality, it's rarely implemented.
 When there's a new project, leaders will often hyper-focus on which developers can get certain parts of the project done the fastest.
-There should be an emphasis on structuring the project around fostering career development and climate of talent diversification - building a more flexible team that can support multiple sides of an organization if need be.
+There should be an emphasis on structuring the project around fostering career development and a climate of talent diversification - building a more flexible team that can support multiple sides of an organization if need be.
 From my perspective, there's no better time to let other's break into different sides of the product than during a new speculative endeavor.

 The project is still in the earliest phases of production and only time will tell how much money it's going to bring in.
 In a lot of ways though, it's already a success: the organization now has Go devs with heightened leadership abilities, and an added layer of insurance with Java devs that now have enough insight into the Go codebase that they can assist with a hotfix or other high-priority fixes as they arise.